 That’s right, nobody has to add wood chips or wood pellets themselves to keep the temperature up.

-What type of pellets do I use?
+What type of pellets should I use?
 You can use whatever pellet you would like!
 We used the original Traeger pellets for this recipe.
 You can use hickory, cherry, or any other pellet flavor you’d like.

 Can I Use a Regular Grill to Smoke a Turkey?